May 3, 2016

 Mr. Abdu Murray, J. D.

-Mr. Abdu Murray is the North American Director of RZIM and is the author of several books, including Grand Central Question – Answering the Critical Concerns of the Major Worldviews and his soon-to-be released Saving Truth: Finding Meaning and Clarity in a Post-Truth World.
+Mr. Abdu Murray is an international speaker and is the author of several books, including Grand Central Question – Answering the Critical Concerns of the Major Worldviews and his soon-to-be released Saving Truth: Finding Meaning and Clarity in a Post-Truth World.

 Abdu has spoken to diverse international audiences and has participated in debates and dialogues across the globe.
 He has appeared as a guest on numerous radio and televisions programs all over the world.